jorisvandenbossche/course-python-geospatial/notebooks/14-combine-data.md

 <summary>Hints</summary>

 * Python works with string formatting, e.g. f'{base_url}.{year}.nc' will nicely create the required links.
+* Xarray can both work with file names on a computer as a compatible network link.
 * As the netcdf data provided by NOAA is already well structured and confomr, no further adjustments are required as input to the
 `open_mfdataset` function, :-)